-Once you have a functional and reasonably complete feature implementation available as a runtime enabled feature, request a TAG review of your design and proceed to the “Dev Trials” stage in ChromeStatus.
+Once you have a functional and reasonably complete feature implementation available as a runtime enabled feature, we recommend (but don't require) that you request an Early Design Review from the TAG and proceed to the “Dev Trials” stage in ChromeStatus (note also exceptions enumerated here).
 This will generate a “Ready for Trial” email that you should send to blink-dev to notify the community they can try out the feature.
-At this point, you should consider ask other browser vendors and the web developer community for signals on their opinion of the API.
+At this point, you should consider asking other browser vendors and the web developer community for signals on their opinion of the API.

 This is the main iterating stage of feature development and helps you assess product-market-fit early on before you corner yourself (does your API address a problem with meaningful demand? did we get the ergonomics right?).
 You may wish to send more than one Ready for Trial emails, if you make substantial changes to the API shape while iterating.
 You should work with the TAG to complete their review and address any issues raised during this stage, and should address any issues raised by other horizontal reviews (accessibility, privacy, internationalization, etc.).